Quickstart

 Exit the shell with `Ctrl-D` or `exit`.

-The `why` command checks if a path or network operation would be allowed or denied.
+The `why` command checks if a filesystem path, network operation, kernel scope, or Tool Sandbox command invocation would be allowed or denied.
 It's designed for both human debugging and programmatic use by AI agents.

 ```bash theme={null}